Worth Watching: Trailer for Joseph Gordon-Levitt's 'Uncertainty'

 A young couple (played by Joseph Gordon-Levitt and Lynn Collins), in love and facing a life-changing decision, find one seemingly ordinary July 4th cleaved in two by the flip of a coin on the Brooklyn Bridge.

 Uncertainty is both co-written and co-directed by Scott McGehee and David Siegel, who last directed the indie Bee Season as well as The Deep End and Suture before that.
 This first premiered at the Toronto Film Festival last year and was eventually picked up by IFC Films for US distribution.
 They are now bringing Uncertainty to both limited theaters and on VOD starting on November 13th this fall.
-Go check it out!
+Who's curious?

 Taylor on Oct 13, 2009